-Watch the latest #DHSTV for an update from Hank Jongen about what’s happening at the Department of Human Services during June 2018.
-Continue reading June 2018 Update #DHSTV
+Watch the latest #DHSTV for an update from Hank Jongen about what’s happening at the Department of Human Services during October 2018.
+Continue reading October 2018 Update #DHSTV

 30 September is International Translation Day, which celebrates the crucial work language professionals do to build understanding in the community.

 To have acknowledgement of my existence, to be respected and to keep my dignity.

 These were the three last wishes of Ethel, an aged care resident.

 If you’re a student, the decisions you make now won’t lock you in forever.
 But there’s still lots to consider before you finish school.
 Whether you’re thinking about going to uni, doing an apprenticeship, or starting a job, the Department of Human Services offers a range of support for school leavers.